taarakshukla/Talent-Tree/README.md

 ### Thank You ❤️

 Thank you for choosing **Talent Tree**.
-We hope this platform helps bring creative ideas to life and supports developers and creators in achieving their goals.
+I hope this platform helps bring creative ideas to life and supports developers and creators in achieving their goals.